An interview with David Jacot, P.E.

-What do you wish people knew about LADWP (broad, or NZE related)?
+What do you wish people knew about LADWP?

 Looking forward, LADWP is transitioning to 100% clean energy.
-We have launched a groundbreaking study to determine what investments are necessary to achieve a 100% renewables, or 100% carbon free power supply.
+We have launched a groundbreaking study to determine which investments are necessary to achieve 100% renewables, or a 100% carbon-free power supply.
 This will be the most comprehensive renewable energy study by a utility serving a territory the size of Los Angeles.
-When completed (estimated in 2019/2020) we will have a thorough understanding of the costs, risks, infrastructure upgrades, resource availability and other considerations for achieving a net zero or 100% renewable portfolio.
+When completed (estimated in 2019/2020), we will have a thorough understanding of the costs, risks, infrastructure upgrades, resource availability, and other considerations necessary for achieving a net zero or 100% renewable portfolio.

-What important conversations do you hope people will come away from the conference having?
+What important conversations do you hope people will come away from the Net Zero conference having?

-We hope participants will have an understanding of the various challenges for achieving Net Zero on a utility scale, and the opportunities they can play by improving the energy efficiency of their own properties.
+We hope participants will have an understanding of the various challenges to achieving Net Zero on a utility scale and the opportunities they can play by improving the energy efficiency of their own properties.
 At LADWP, we strive to walk the talk.
 We achieved LEED Existing Building Operations and Maintenance (EBOM) certification for our headquarters, the John Ferraro Building, in 2015.
-This was a collaborative effort initiated by LADWP’s Green Team working with our architects, engineers, Supply Chain, IT, and operation folks.
+This was a collaborative effort initiated by LADWP’s Green Team, which worked in partnership with our architects, engineers, Supply Chain, IT, and operation folks.
 A year later, through mindful conservation, we improved our energy and water use scores and achieved LEED Gold.
-We are also currently pursuing LEED for five Power System buildings.
+We are also currently pursuing LEED for five of our Power System buildings.

 If people were to make one behavioral change to support LADWP’s efforts, what would you recommend?

-For individuals, be mindful of your energy use, especially during extreme heat such as occurred in Los Angeles in July.
-Avoid using large appliances during afternoons and early evening.
+For individuals, be mindful of your energy use, especially during extreme heat, such as that which occurs in Los Angeles in July.
+Avoid using large appliances during afternoons and the early evening.
 Turn off the lights when you leave the room.
 Keep the thermostat at 78 degrees.
 These behavioral changes will help save energy, reduce your bill, and reduce the demand on hot electrical equipment, which will help prevent an unplanned power outage.

 For commercial, industrial or government/institutional customers, LADWP offers a variety of energy efficiency rebates and incentive programs designed to reduce energy use of a large building, facility or industrial complex.
 Visit http://www.ladwp.com/nrrp for additional information on all LADWP energy and water rebate programs.